Hot (Mel B album): Critical reception

 In her review for The Guardian, Caroline Sullivan wrote of Hot: "The ministrations of Missy Elliott, Sisqo and other hotshot Americans make Hot a passable example of commercial soul, and under their tutelage, Ms B's girlish vocals are as funky as they're ever going to be."
 MTV Asia critic Lennat Mak found that "working with R&B; frontiers like Jimmy Jam, Terry Lewis, Sisqo, and former Spice producer Fred Jerkins, Mel B bares her soul in her no-holds-barred debut [...]
 This album could certainly be Mel B's manifesto – spicy, loud, outrageous, honest, and very scary indeed."

 Rebecca Dien-Johns from Dotmusic found that Hot was "despite its daft title with its mix of R&B, soul, garage and smoochy balladry, in equal parts extremely entertaining, very boring and utterly ridiculous."
 BBC Music's Nigel Packer wrote that "contrary to its title, the first solo album from Melanie B is a disappointingly lukewarm affair."
-He found that her "duet with Missy Elliott and her cover of Cameo's "Word Up" promised a sassy and streetwise alternative to her tamer work with the Spice Girls [but] she appears unable to shake off the more commercial leanings of her past, resulting in a collection poised uneasily between breezy bubblegum pop and edgy RRB.
-In a negative review, NME remarked that it was "hard to overstate just how bad this record is.
+He found that her "duet with Missy Elliott and her cover of Cameo's "Word Up" promised a sassy and streetwise alternative to her tamer work with the Spice Girls [but] she appears unable to shake off the more commercial leanings of her past, resulting in a collection poised uneasily between breezy bubblegum pop and edgy R 'n' B. In a negative review, NME remarked that it was "hard to overstate just how bad this record is.
 By spreading her meagre vocal range thinly across a selection of even slimmer songs, Melanie Bore is pouting proof that not even the world’s finest producers can right something so emphatically wrong."